requarks/wiki-docs/auth/okta.md

 1. Enter the **Client ID** and **Client Secret** values copied earlier.
 1. Enable the **Self-registration** option *(unless you plan on authorizing users manually)*.
 1. Select the **group** new users should be assigned to when they login for the first time.
-1. Make sure the checkbox next to **GitHub** in the list of strategies is checked.
+1. Make sure the checkbox next to **Okta** in the list of strategies is checked.
 The text should now say that the strategy is **active**.
 1. Click **Apply** on the upper right of the page to save and apply the configuration.

 ![](https://static.requarks.io/logo/okta.svg =x50){.align-abstopright}